Hong Kong Culture

 |Lan Kwai Fong on Christmas Day|

 Kung Fu is accepted as a form of entertainment and exercise.
 Tai Chi, sometimes referred to as Shadow Boxing, was developed many years ago.
 There are groups of people practicing Tai Chi in the park at dawn.
 Kung Fu movie of HK is also well-known.

 Founded in 1844 by British, Jockey Club in the city provides an avenue for horse racing and gambling.
 The club was closed for several years during the World War Two.
 In 1975, the lottery Marks Six was introduced into the club.
 In 2002, the club started to offer wagering for football world champion games.

 Cantonese opera is a highly respected art form that blends Chinese legends, music and drama into an exciting performance.
 The city values Cantonese opera very much and it provides various trainings of Cantonese opera to its people.
 For instance, the Chinese University of Hong Kong offers the course of Cantonese opera.
 Additionally, in recent years, the English version of Cantonese opera came into being, which is very popular with foreigners.

-Taoism, Buddhism, Christianism, Islam and other religious beliefs exit in the region.
+Taoism, Buddhism, Christianism, Islam and other religious beliefs exist in the region.
 Especially, Buddhism and Taoist temples are very common there.
 The Taoist concept of Fung Shui, or 'Wind and Water', is believed by many locals.
 It is a 3,000 years old system of geomantic divination teaching humans how to achieve harmony with the forces of nature and change, thereby gaining well-being and prosperity.